anuchak/Memory-Allocator/README.md

  Implicit Linked List used to track the blocks of memory allocated

- First Fit strategy utilized to allocate memory
+ Best Fit strategy utilized to allocate memory

  Further enhancements to be added ( in progress )